Beephid/ttrpg/docs/dnd/dnd-intro.md

 4. Min-Maxing
       - Choose the character traits and abilities that you want to play.
 Don’t worry too much if your character is not “optimal”.
 If you have any concerns about your character’s strength - let me know!
 Try to have some non-combat abilities and skills to spice up the other 80% of the game.
 D&D is a very balanced game, and you can get away with basically anything within reason.

+For more detailed, specific house rules and expectations at the table, see the [House Rules section](/house-rules.md)